Sidgi/Mario/Readme.md

 c) if press space it jumps
 d) if press 'q' it will strike in enemies - 'boo's

-3) update the score each time Mario touches the coin (add 50 pts) or strikes (deacreses 50 pts) and each time boo will touch the mario score will deacrease on 100pts.
+3) update the score each time Mario touches the coin (add 50 pts) or strikes (deacreses 50 pts).

 4) Collision detection :
 a) Mario with "boo"